Nafis

 The Nafis award is given to private sector establishments that excel in hiring UAE nationals.
 It also honours talented Emiratis in the private sector, who prove to be an effective force in various economic sectors.
 Read more about the Nafis award and the steps to apply.

-Read about the ‘Industrialists Program’ and its objective to build local capacities and accelerate Emiratisation in the industrial sector.
+Read about the ‘Industrialists Programme’ and its objective to build local capacities and accelerate Emiratisation in the industrial sector.

 Teaching Specialists’ Programme